mercadopago/devsite-docs/guides/in-person-payments/mp-point/how-to-integrate.en.md

 One of the ways to integrate with Mercado Pago is via Deep Linking.
 When said _link_ is called, it is intercepted as a _Point-handled address_ by the Mercado Pago application.

-In the "call" to this _link_ you can send different parameters that will be taken by the Mercado Pago application and will impact in the payment.
-Once you´ve made that call to the previously defined link, the user will be redirected to the Mercado Pago appllication to swipe the card and make the purchase.
+In the "call" to this _link_ you can send different parameters that will be taken by the Mercado Pago application and will impact the payment.
+Once you´ve made that call to the previously defined link, the user will be redirected to the Mercado Pago application to swipe the card and make the purchase.

 Once the payment is proccesed, the user will be redirected to the `success_url` or `fail_url`, depending on the result.
 This must be intercepted to return the user to the application.